jokumar/image-processor/README.md

 # image-processor
-Event Driven Model for Image Processing
+Event Driven Model for Image Processing using Spring Cloud Stream and  Kafka .
+The project also covers K8 specific deployment files for the microservices.

 #### Description